mostafawanas88/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+- closure is being used inside personalDice function.
+I can tell through the return of an anonymous function inside of it that is able to reach out and grab the argument / variable letter once it is assigned.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- the name Dan (passed in as an argument in dansRoll) will always be constant.
+The output of the 'newRoll' variable will change everytime the 'dansRoll' is called.

 c.
 What is the lexical scope of `newRoll`?
+- `newRoll` private / lexical scope is the anonymous function it is being defined into.
+However, given that it is part of the most inner function. `newRoll` can technically reach out and grab any other variable from outside of its private scope.

 ### Task 3 - Stretch Goals